verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] When you are so cooked you can't even find your situation on reddit.
 - [ ] That's quite an endorsement
 - [ ] There's no wrong choices.
 Or atleast, that's what they tell people who make crappy choices.
+- [ ] They draw our borders and decide to block theirs.